HBM/electron-scan/README.md

 ## Basic Usage

 1. Launch the application from your desktop
-2. Use the filters, select any device to view details or configure it and pin favourite devices.
+2. You can: Use the filters, select any device to view its details, configure devices and pin favourite devices.

 ## Future Development